alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/nacos-example/nacos-config-example/readme.md

 ## Demo

 ### Connect to Nacos Config
 Before we start the demo, let's learn how to connect Nacos Config to a Spring Cloud application. **Note: This section is to show you how to connect to Nacos Config.
-The configurations have been completed in the following example, so you don't need modify the code any more.**
+The configurations have been completed in the following example, so you don't need to modify the code anymore.**

 1. Add dependency spring-cloud-starter-alibaba-nacos-config in the pom.xml file in your Spring Cloud project.